 - Floating Bar Timer — Display the timer at the top or bottom of your web page.

-- Inline Timer — Embed via HTML anywhere on a page.
+- Inline Timer — Embed a timer anywhere on a page via HTML.

-- Email Timer — Shown graphically inside of your emails.
+- Email Timer — Display a timer inside your emails.

-It should be noted unlike many other countdown timers, Deadline Funnel uses multiple methods to prevent a visitor from thwarting your limited time offer.
-All too often I’ve seen countdown timers that reset after you clear your browser’s cookies, or visit from another device.
+It should be noted that, unlike many other countdown timers, Deadline Funnel uses multiple methods to prevent a visitor from thwarting your limited-time offer.
+All too often, I’ve seen countdown timers that reset after a user clears their browser’s cookies or visits from another device.

 If your timer can be reset, this completely ruins your credibility with your audience.

 Not with Deadline Funnel.

 Deadline Funnel uses browser cookies and each visitor’s email address and IP address to uniquely identify them.
 This is why Deadline Funnel should be integral to any limited-offer email sequence.

 Deadline Funnel’s pricing is pretty straightforward.
 There are three different product tiers: